 - When applicable, how are issues relating to sex and gender perspectives justified and handled in the research plan?

 - Does the applicant show the ability to formulate a scientific question that is clearly independent of the research the applicant has performed as a doctoral student and postdoc?

 Novelty and originality (1–7)

-- Does the proposed project define new, interesting scientific questions?
+- To what extent does the proposed project define new, interesting scientific questions?

-- Does the proposed project use new ways and methods to address important scientific questions?
+- To what extent does the proposed project use new ways and methods to address important scientific questions?